 The quality assessment procedure includes:

-• automatic validation procedures to check the consistency between statistical units and their variables,
+automatic validation procedures to check coherence between statistical units and their variables,

-• manage relationships with data providers and data users,
+managing relationships with data users and data providers,

 12.1.
 Relevance - User Needs